edemaine/svgtiler/README.md

     to control stacking order.
     Null items in the array get ignored, and an empty array acts like `null` (this mapping does not define a tile for this tile name).
+    You can put functions inside arrays (which effectively disappear if they return `null`/`undefined`), or return arrays from functions, or both.

 If you need to use a `<marker>`, `<filter>`, gradient, or other element intended for `<defs>`, call `svgtiler.def(tag)`, where `tag`